-voltage dips of >50%; and
+voltage dips of >50%;

-lightning strikes.
+lightning strikes

+Phase Jump Angle, >=12 degrees in <=20ms;

+Auto reclosure.

 OC3.4.2 To obtain, manage, present, communicate and report the data in OC3.4.1 The Company shall:

-(a) present the System Incidents Report and provide, in an annex, associated data in spreadsheet format;
+(a) present the System Incidents Report and provide, associated data in spreadsheet or other downloadable API data format;

-(b) maintain an area of the Website with a list of all historic System Incidents Reports and information on any process required for legitimate parties to obtain the reports (if reports are not available to download); and
+(b) maintain an area of the Website (including the Data-Portal) with a list of all historic System Incidents Reports and information on any process required for legitimate parties to obtain the reports (if reports are not available to download); and

-(c) notify all Electricity Distribution Licence holders and Network Operators of every Significant Event and request information to fulfil its duties in OC3.4.1.
+(c) notify all Electricity Distribution Licence holders and Network Operators at least weekly of every Significant Event and request information to fulfil its duties in OC3.4.1.

-OC3.4.3 The Company shall prepare and publish the System Incidents Report monthly in accordance with the following timescales:
+OC3.4.3 The Company shall prepare and publish the System Incidents Report weekly in accordance with the following timescales:

-(a) a data cut-off date of the end of each month for that reporting month;
+(a) a data cut-off date every seven days;

-(b) data is collated, reviewed and processed in the subsequent two months for a reporting month;
+(b) data is to be collated, reviewed and processed

-(c) System Incidents Report to be published at latest on the last working day of the second month after each reporting month (in other words the report for January would be published on the last working day of March, and so on) and submitted to the next regular Grid Code Review Panel.
-For the avoidance of doubt, if there are no incidents arising under OC3.4.1 (a)- (c) a System Incidents Report would, nevertheless, still be published stating that ‘No System Incident occurred in month [X]’.
+(c) System Incidents Report to be published weekly, within 5 working days after the weekly cut-off date, where this period can be extended due to exceptional circumstances (such as bank holidays, storms, etc.) For the avoidance of doubt, if there are no incidents arising under OC3.4.1 (a)- (c) a System Incidents Report would, nevertheless, still be published stating that ‘No System Incident occurred in the reporting week’.

-OC3.4.4 The Company shall prepare and publish monthly on the Website, in a spreadsheet form,

-System Frequency data at a maximum of one second intervals for the whole month (Historic Frequency Data) in accordance with the following timescales:

-(a) a data cut-off date of the end of each month for that reporting month;

-(b) data is collated, reviewed and processed in the subsequent ten working days after the end of the reporting month;

-(c) Historic Frequency Data to be published on the eleventh working day after each reporting month (in other words the report for January would be published on the eleventh working day of February, and so on).
+(d) where the System Incidents Report shows any two events which have occurred or could have occurred within 12s, NESO shall publish a bespoke report, titled Enhanced System Incident Report on these events within 10 working days, which can be extended exceptional circumstances, and which shall include, if relevant and available:

+(i) PMU data and analysis from nearby and remote substations,

+(ii) the Apparent Power interrupted in any network fault,

+(iii) the locations and times (hh:mm:ss:mmm) of any fault detected, circuit breaker clearing, and reclosing, including any auto-reclose,

+(iv) the Dynamic System Monitoring and Power Quality Monitoring from plant that tripped and other relevant plant,

+(v) all other relevant data available to The Company, and

+(vi) an analysis of the events including a probability analysis of the events being unrelated showing the likelihood of repetition in years.

+OC3.4.4

+The Company shall publish, in a spreadsheet or other downloadable API data format, continuous System Frequency data from at least seven different regions, including at least one measurement in each System Restoration Region, at a maximum of 100ms intervals, (Historic Frequency Data), including the rolling Electric Time error, and the cumulative duration of all frequency excursions outside the range 49.800 to 50.200 Hz and publish this hourly on the Website, no later than 1hour after the data was recorded.

 OC3.4.5 The Company will use best endeavours to provide a report or reports (based on either the